Is a photograph the best 1,000 words?

 In this fleeting moment, I’m so much more the person that appears in your lens.

-How have I misled you in this moment?
+How have I misled you at this moment?
 This glance.

 Shadows and tones as much a reflection of the photographer’s skill as a glimpse into my soul.
 A partial truth or flat-out lie, from both sides of the camera.